We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 If you own an Xbox or PC, Game Pass is one of the best deals in entertainment.
 If you own a PlayStation, PS Plus is essentially mandatory โ€” and its higher tiers add real value if you play enough.
 Here is how to figure out which is worth your money, and at what tier.

-PS Plus also has three tiers: Essential (the baseline multiplayer pass), Extra (adds a game catalog of several hundred titles), and Premium (adds classic/streaming games).
-Essential runs around $8โ€“10/month, Extra around $15/month, and Premium closer to $18โ€“20/month.
-Paying annually drops the monthly equivalent noticeably on all tiers.
+PS Plus has three tiers: Essential (the baseline multiplayer pass), Extra (adds a catalog of several hundred titles), and Premium (adds classic and streaming games).
+After a May 2026 increase for new and lapsed members, Essential is about $10.99/month, Extra about $16.99/month, and Premium about $19.99/month.
+Paying annually drops the effective monthly cost noticeably โ€” Essential is $79.99/year, Extra $134.99, and Premium $159.99.

 Neither service is a fixed cost you can count on forever.
-Both Sony and Microsoft have raised subscription prices multiple times, and there is no reason to expect that trend to reverse.
+Both Sony and Microsoft have raised subscription prices multiple times โ€” PS Plus went up across all three tiers in May 2026 โ€” and there is no reason to expect that trend to reverse.

-This is where Game Pass pulls ahead most clearly.
+This is where Game Pass pulls ahead most clearly โ€” with one important caveat about tiers.

-Microsoft publishes its first-party titles โ€” from studios like Bethesda, Obsidian, and the various Xbox Game Studios teams โ€” into Game Pass on day one of release.
+Microsoft publishes its first-party titles โ€” from studios like Bethesda, Obsidian, and the various Xbox Game Studios teams โ€” into Game Pass on day one of release, but only on the Ultimate and PC tiers.
 If you were going to buy those games anyway, the math becomes favorable fast: a single $70 retail game can effectively pay for several months of the subscription.
+The cheaper Premium and Essential console tiers do not get new Xbox-published games at launch; Premium picks them up within 12 months.
+And as of 2026, new Call of Duty titles no longer join any Game Pass tier on day one โ€” they arrive about a year later.

 Sony takes a different approach.
 PlayStation Studios games almost never appear in PS Plus Extra or Premium at launch.
 They typically arrive six months to a year after release, sometimes longer.
 Horizon Forbidden West, God of War Ragnarok, and similar titles did eventually land in the catalog, but not as a launch-day perk.